|Correct Attire for the Jumper Ring |

-Competition attire for the jumper ring encompasses the most variety of acceptable colors in coats, shirts and breeches.
+Jumper show attire encompasses the most variety of acceptable colors in coats, shirts and breeches.
 Your goal should be a neat, tidy and pleasing appearance in front of the judge.
-Here we quote the 2011 USEF Rule Book for jumper attire and follow the rules with suggestions from Dover Saddlery's product advisors to help you make the right choices while assembling your show outfit.
+Here we quote the 2011 USEF Rule Book for jumper attire and follow the rules with suggestions from Dover Saddlery's product advisors to help you make the right choices while assembling your jumper show attire.

 Note: Always check the USEF web site for rule changes prior to your competition.